raspberrypilearning/sense-hat-marble-maze/worksheet.md

 ## For the win

-1. Lastly you'll want a way for the player to win.
+1. Lastly, you'll want a way for the player to win.
 You can pick any black LED in the maze and set it as the target for the player to reach.
 The simplest way to do this is to create a new variable for the colour and then add it into your maze.
 Add the line and then update the maze.

 	```python
 	g = (0,255,0)